Zakarialabib/website/README.md

-# BComponents
+# ZakariaLabib

-BComponents is a library of reusable components for the Laravel framework.
+ZakariaLabib is a library of reusable components for the Laravel framework.
 This project aims to provide solutions to common questions and functionalities that arise when working with Laravel.
 This is the first release, and while there's still a lot of work to be done, we're excited to share some components that have been used in several projects.

 Check out the live demo at [zakarialabib.com](http://zakarialabib.com).